 proposal abstract or abstract of proposed Ph.D. dissertation: A one-page document stating the most essential aspects of the student's Ph.D. dissertation proposal, the proposal abstract must be signed by three faculty members before being given to the graduate committee.
 One of the three faculty members must be identified as a 'potential sponsor', meaning that they are sufficiently interested in the proposed work to be tentatively willing to be the student's thesis advisor.
+This implies no commitment, either on the part of the professor or the student.
 Within one week after the abstract is submitted, the graduate committee sets a deadline (usually six weeks from the date of submission of the abstract) for the submission of the Ph.D. dissertation proposal.
+At the same time, the graduate director recommends to the Graduate School a list of scientists to serve as the student's prelims committee.
 Students may not name their own prelims committees, but they are encouraged to discuss the composition of the committee with the Graduate Director, who also consults the student's advisor before choosing the committee.
 Once the proposal is submitted, the prelims committee reads the proposal and meets to decide whether it is defensible.
 If it is not defensible, they decide whether the proposal should be rewritten or whether it is unacceptable.
 If it is unacceptable, the student is failed and is terminated as a potential Ph.D. candidate.
 If the proposal is determined to be defensible, the chair of the prelims committee schedules the exam, in consultation with the student and the other members of the committee. (see also: graduate committee, Ph.D. dissertation proposal, prelims committee)